 Short but fun trips with friends

-However, even before I felt complete burnout, I’ve been going out with my friends to different beaches and resorts.
+However, even before I felt complete burnout, I went out with my friends to different beaches and resorts.
 Just a typical life of an early adult.

 In 2018, our first getaway was in Puerto Galera, located in Mindoro, Philippines.
 It was just a bus and one boat ride away from our hometown.

-The trip was 3 days long, but since I just joined the start-up company, I only enjoyed 2 days of it.
-On the third day, I was back in the office while they continue meeting foreigners in the bars.
+The trip was 3 days long, but since I had just joined the start-up company, I only enjoyed 2 days of it.
+On the third day, I was back in the office while they continued meeting foreigners in the bars.

 It was a special weekend with my friends.
-We’ve talked about the future and our dreams while we were watching the sunset.
+We talked about the future and our dreams while we watched the sunset.
 We also had fun, of course, we did not miss the nightlife.
 To have the people you can trust, connect with, and dream with is such a blessing worth more than a million dollars.

 Also, in 2018, we went to another beach in our country.
-This time, we used an old delivery car to go to our destination.
+We used an old delivery car to go to our destination this time.
 The road trip turned out to be an epic countryside drive, breaking traffic rules and breathing the freshest air from the rice fields.

 Again, we watched the sunset at the beach and talked about our lives and work.
 Night came, and we drank bottles of gin and ate bags of snack meals.
 With liters of alcohol in our system, we sang and danced on the beach, not caring what other people might think.

 It was absolute fun!
 Even though we have enjoyed similar drinking sessions many times before, this time was a bit special because we had it at the beach.
-Partying at the beach felt like we had more freedom versus when we do it in our friends’ houses.
+Partying at the beach felt like we had more freedom than when we did it at our friends’ houses.

 These kinds of moments let me breathe from the stressful work.
 Like, after each and every beach we visit, I return to the office 100% mentally and emotionally rejuvenated.